gnss-sdr/geniuss-place/_geniuss-place/02-contribute.md

 This website itself lives in a [GitHub repository](https://github.com/gnss-sdr/geniuss-place.git).
 You can contribute in several ways:

  * Commenting (through your Google, Facebook or Twitter account, or just open a new profile at [Disqus](https://disqus.com/)) in the boxes such as the one at the bottom of this page.
-Moderation will be applied only in cases of flagrant off-topic or unappropriate style (see our [code of conduct]({{ "/code-of-conduct/" | relative_url }})).
+Moderation will be applied only in cases of flagrant off-topic or unappropriated style (see our [code of conduct]({{ "/code-of-conduct/" | relative_url }})).

  * Sharing the content in your favorite social network.